Wild Play

 Wild play toolkit

-The wild play toolkit is now available to download.
+The wild play toolkit is available to download.
 It has been designed for parish councils, groups, organisations and individuals who are interested in developing a wild play space of their own.
 The toolkit provides guidance through the development phase as well as lots of ideas for resources and activities.

-Download the wild play toolkit here
+Download the wild play toolkit here.

 Wild play events